 What is Power BI Embedded?

-Power BI Embedded is a Microsoft service that lets ISVs and enterprises embed Power BI reports in custom applications and portals.
+Power BI Embedded is a Microsoft service designed for ISVs and enterprises.
+It allows them to embed Power BI reports in custom applications and portals.
 End users do not need Power BI Pro licenses.
-The capacity SKU covers all embedded report users.
+The capacity SKU covers all users of the embedded reports.

 What SKU do I need for Power BI Embedded?